arindamsaha1507/dynamics/docs/source/Configuration.rst

 The ode.py file
 +++++++++++++++

 The ``ode.py`` file defines the exact system of ODE's to be simulated.
-This can be divided file can be divided into three parts.
+The file contains the following functions:

 .. literalinclude:: ../../configuration/ode.py
     :language: python